Suspicious Address Blocking System for DeFi and CEX

 }

-// Usage in protocol
+// Usage in a protocol

 contract Protocol is AddressBlocklist {